Son of the Tree: Plot summary

-After witnessing a murder committed by Princess Elfane's lover Manaolo, Joe Smith flees Kyril on the spaceship Belsaurion, bound for the world Ballenkarch, his original destination – only to find that his fellow passengers include Hableyat, Manaolo and Princess Elfane, and that he is caught up as a pawn in a complex three-way political plot between the opposing worlds.
-Surviving a couple of murder attempts and puzzling over the intentions of Hableyat and Princess Elfane, he arrives on Ballenkarch, where he finds to his surprise that the Earthman he was seeking has made himself ruling prince, with the woman he left behind on Earth as his princess.
-However, his biggest surprise is yet to come, when he discovers the horrific true nature of the so-called "Tree of Life".
+Hableyat helps him escape on the spaceship Belsaurion, bound for Ballenkarch, last known location of Harry Creath.
+His fellow passengers include Hableyat, Manaolo and Elfane.
+Joe tries to extract himself from the political schemes of Kyril and Mangtse.
+During the voyage, he survives a couple of murder attempts, fights with Manaolo, and finds himself attracted to Elfane.
+When they arrive on Ballenkarch, Joe finds to his surprise that Harry Creath has made himself ruling prince, with the woman he left behind on Earth as his princess.
+However, his biggest shock is yet to come, when he discovers the horrific true nature of the so-called Tree of Life.